Showing 2201 items

 Melbourne Legacy

-A photo of the finale of the Annual demonstration in October 1954.
-This photo shows the finale with a large group on stage under the Australian coat of arms.
-Some junior legatees are holding Australian flags and the words, 'Australia, Prosperity and Peace'.
-Other hold the rising sun insignia.
-It was printed in the newsletter in June 1955.
+A photo printed in the newsletter in June 1955 to show the Annual demonstration from October 1954.
+This photo shows the senior girls on stage.
+The caption says 'Senior Girls - Health Set'.
 Throughout the year Melbourne Legacy provided classes for Junior Legatees such as dancing, gymnastics and Eurythmics.
 The Demonstration was an annual event to showcase their skills.
-Melbourne Legacy conducted Annual Demonstrations / Parades from 1928 through to 1979, usually held at Melbourne Town Hall.
+Melbourne Legacy conducted Annual Demonstrations / Parades from 1928 through to the 1980's, usually held at Melbourne Town Hall or Olympic Pool Stadium.
 The beautiful costumes were made by members of the Junior Legacy Mothers' Club and the Melbourne Legacy Wives' Association.A record of the displays at the Annual Demonstrations.
-Also that Legacy provided classes for junior legatees and the skills learned were displayed in the Annual Demonstration.Black and white photo of the Finale of the demonstration from 1954. junior legatees, demonstration, annual demonstration -
+Also that Legacy provided classes for junior legatees and the skills learned were displayed in the Annual Demonstration.Black and white photo printed to show the senior girls portion of the demonstration from 1954. junior legatees, demonstration, annual demonstration, girls classes -

 Melbourne Legacy